intern4life/medipoke-v1/README.md

 "Duplicate user creation" - The Medipoke API refuses the creation of users that already exist in the database.
 This is done by verifying the uniqueness of the new data entry and the exisitng email & phone number for exisitng users in the database.
 The reason that this verification happens on the email and phone number is because these must be unique.
 Multiple users could have the same names, but their contact details must be unique.

-Method addUsers() in the file UserService.java
+Method addUser() in the file UserService.java
 ```
 public User addUser(User user) throws Exception {
         if (user.getFirstName() != null) {